 After years of talking to close friends, good friends and even far away friends, I realised there are only three distinct groups of people when it comes to property investment.
 Of course, there are those who are a mixture the three types but generally, just three.
 I define them as the “do not want,” “do not know,” and “do not have the means.”
 I was once in all three categories myself!

 The first group, “do not want” would be those who believe property investment is not for them.
 They have too many friends who got burnt from property “investment.”
 Thus they do not want to fall into the same trap.
 In reality, not many people become multi-millionaires from property, thats real.
 However, there are really very few who bought properties earlier are now a bankrupt.
 Unless they bought the wrong one which until today would be minority group.
-The reason is simple, home prices do not go up every year and it is not likely to go down unless Malaysia falls into a crisis.
-Read here for the possibility: Recession in 2018 for Malaysia, most sectors down For this first group, my advice is very simple, invest in other stuffs.
-It does not need to be property anyway.
+The reason is simple, home prices do not go up every year and it is not likely to go down unless Malaysia falls into a financial crisis.
+For this first group, my advice is very simple, invest in other stuffs.
+It does not need to be into property anyway.

 The second group, “do not know” would form the majority of everyone.
 As at now, they do not think of investment as that important.
 They also do not read much about investment anyway.
 Business news?
 Too boring lah.
 To them, they are young and the life is still long.
 Currently, it is for enjoyment because who knows what will happen tomorrow?
 More often than not, they would be driving a better car than me, in terms of price.
 The reason is simple, all their friends or most of their friends have the same mindset.
 In the animal kingdom, they look at ‘safety in numbers.’
 Here in the human world, it’s ‘herd mentality.’
 Well, advice for this group of people is this.
 Lacking in financial awareness today?
 Peril awaits